Implications of gauge freedom for nonrelativistic quantum electrodynamics: Measurements and virtual photons

 These questions can essentially be ignored within the traditional quantum optical regime because as shown in Sec.~\ref{master} the reduced description of the detector is independent of the gauge relative to which it is defined and its stationary state is $\ket{\epsilon^0_{\rm d}}$.
 This is also the regime in which the fields ${{\bf E}^1}^{(\pm)}_{\rm s}$ are approximately causal \cite{milonni_photodetection_1995,stokes_vacuum_2018}.
 Thus, in this regime it is possible to define the detector dipole as a localised system, while also retaining a fully causal response to the source, but {\em without} spontaneous vacuum excitation.
 This combination of properties is forbidden by Hegerfeldt's theorem and must therefore be the culmination of weak-coupling approximations.
 In sufficiently strong-coupling regimes one or more of these properties must be sacrificed.
 The gauge $\alpha$ relative to which the detector is defined will affect which properties of its weak-coupling counterpart it continues to possess.
-The multipolar-gauge continues to define localised dipoles with causal interactions, but with ${\cal P}_{\rm d,0}(t)\not\approx 0$.
+The multipolar gauge continues to define localised dipoles with causal interactions, but with ${\cal P}_{\rm d,0}(t)\not\approx 0$.
 On the other hand values $\alpha\neq 1$ define dipoles that are delocalised to some extent, but which may retain the property ${\cal P}_{\rm d,0}(t)\approx 0$ even outside of the weak-coupling regime.
+In Supplementary Note~XIII we review concrete demonstrations of this by considering the average electromagnetic energy-momentum in the vicinity of a dipole.